These are the best Samsung Black Friday deals — save big on refrigerators, TVs, phones

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through the links below may earn us and our publishing partners a commission.

-The big week of Black Friday 2022 is upon us, with the biggest shopping day of the year set for Friday, November 25.
-If you've been waiting for the right moment to upgrade the essential tech in your pocket or in your home, Samsung is the place to be.
+Black Friday 2022 is almost here, with the biggest shopping day of the year set for Friday, November 25, just two days away now.
+If you've been waiting for the right time to upgrade the tech in your pocket or in your home, Samsung is the place to be.
 From powerful appliances to feature-filled smartphones, Samsung's collection of Black Friday deals have everything you need to bring your devices into the future.

 Samsung early Black Friday deals